osuripple/website-docs/en/install_certificate_manually.md

 - Click **Finish**

 ### How to test the certificate
-Once you've installed the certificate, you can test whether it was successfully intalled by following these steps:
+Once you've installed the certificate, you can test whether it was successfully installed by following these steps:
-Open the server switcher and click on **Inspect**.
-Wait a few seconds and all the labels in the "Server connection" section, on the right, should become green and report "OK" (like [this](http://oi66.tinypic.com/2v9q90p.jpg)).
+- Open the server switcher and click on **Inspect**.
+- Wait a few seconds and all the labels in the "Server connection" section, on the right, should become green and report "OK" (like [this](http://oi66.tinypic.com/2v9q90p.jpg)).
 If so, you should be able to connect to Ripple.
 - If you get **CERT ERROR**, the certificate has not been installed successfully. **Follow the instructions below.**
 - If you get **"..."**, you're not connected to Ripple.
 Close the inspect window, click on **Switch to Ripple** and try again.